 WE PUT HOPE IN ACTION

-Our grants incubate promising programs that serve our community's most vulnerable members.
+Our grants support promising programs that serve our community's most vulnerable members.

-highly motivated and informed members to direct our collective quarterly giving.
+highly motivated and informed members to nominate local nonprofits to receive our collective quarterly giving.
 This ensures that dollars are well spent

 and that we’re always creating opportunities between our grantees and other funding sources.